Minecraft Multiplayer Fun

 "Minecraft Multiplayer Fun" is a 2010 YouTube video, noted for being the oldest video available for viewing on the PewDiePie channel.
 The video was uploaded by Felix Kjellberg, the owner of the channel, on 2 October 2010.
 Also featuring Xebaz, a friend of Kjellberg's, the video shows the two playing Minecraft, a sandbox video game.
-"Minecraft Multiplayer Fun" has been viewed more than 22 million times as of March 2024.
+"Minecraft Multiplayer Fun" has been viewed more than 23 million times as of September 2026.

 Background and release

 Felix Kjellberg (pictured in 2019) released the video in 2010.

 Kjellberg registered his "PewDiePie" YouTube account on 29 April 2010, after forgetting the password to his old account.
 (Note: This "Pewdie" account briefly served as a 2nd channel from 2012 to 2014.)
 His first YouTube upload was a different Minecraft video, which he deleted and no longer has access to.
 Nonetheless, "Minecraft Multiplayer Fun" has been cited as Kjellberg's first video by various outlets.
 Kjellberg described his commentary at the time as 'shy', and stated "it was so weird to me, sitting alone in a room talking into a microphone.
 That was unheard of back at the time.
 No one really did it."

 Released on 2 October 2010, the video is Kjellberg's oldest available for public viewing.
 The video was released while Minecraft was still in its alpha stage of development.
 The video's description reads: "My friend was going to show me something inside the building, somehow a zombie had spawn waiting for us in his minecart."
 Indeed, the video featured "what sounded like a young man laughing heartily at an unlucky zombie that had gotten stuck in a tree."
 The video features mainly Swedish off-screen commentary from Kjellberg and Xebaz, although there is occasional swearing in English.
-This is in contrast to the English he has primarily employed in his later videos.
+This is in contrast to the English he has primarily spoken in his later videos.